-- ASUS EZ Flash (Updates the BIOS in DOS using a floppy disk or the motherboard support CD.) - ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.) - ASUS CrashFree BIOS 2 (Updates the BIOS using a bootable floppy, or the motherboard support CD when the BIOS file fails or gets corrupted.) - 4.
+- ASUS EZ Flash (Updates the BIOS in DOS with the motherboard support CD.) - ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.)

+- 3. ASUS CrashFree BIOS 2 (Updates the BIOS using the motherboard support CD when the BIOS file fails or gets corrupted.) - 4.
 ASUS Update (Updates the BIOS in Windows® environment.)